Browse Definitions :

 • Top searches of 2008 - What were people searching the WhatIs.

-• total risk - Total risk is an assessment that identifies all of the risk factors, including potential internal and external threats and liabilities, associated with pursuing a specific plan or project or buying or selling an investment.
+• total risk - Total risk is an assessment that identifies all the risk factors associated with pursuing a specific course of action.

 • transparency - Transparency is the quality of being easily seen through, while transparency in a business or governance context refers to being open and honest.